Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 3. How did it change the way I think?

-If you can answer those questions clearly, you are on the right track.
+If you can answer these clearly, you are on the right track.

-At PathIvy, we help students shape curated passion projects that feel authentic and intentional, not forced.
-A good project should feel like a natural extension of who you already are and is positioned to connect with your college application narrative.
+At PathIvy, we help students shape passion projects that feel authentic and intentional, not forced.

 Subscribe to our Newsletter